CalfCrusher/Exif-Maniac/README.md

 -> Upload image to <a href="https://transfer.sh">transfer.sh</a> (Files stored for 14 days)

--> Generate one liner to launch on victim machine (OSX, Linux) - no disk touched
+-> Generate one liner to launch on victim machine (OSX, Linux) - running in RAM

 -> Set up netcat listener (works also behind NAT)